bombsimon/wsl/doc/configuration.md

 ### [allow-trailing-comment](rules.md#block-should-not-end-with-a-whitespace-or-comment)

 Controls if blocks can end with comments.
-This is not encouraged sine it's usually code smell but might be useful do improve understanding or learning purposes.
-To be allowed there must be no whitespace between the comment and the last statement or the comment and the closing brace.
+This is not encouraged sine it's not clear what node the comment belongs to.
+To be allowed there must be no whitespace between the comment and the last statement or the comment and the closing bracket.

+[Example functions](https://go.dev/blog/examples) used for testing is excluded from this rule.

 > Default value: false